Svend Robinson: Admission to theft and end of political career

 In April 2004, shortly before the 2004 election, Robinson admitted to the theft of an expensive ring from a public auction site.
 He turned himself in to the Royal Canadian Mounted Police, and returned the ring shortly after police visited his home and office, wishing to speak with him.
 While the auction company publicly stated that they did not wish to pursue charges, Robinson was charged and pleaded guilty.
 The Crown and defence agreed that he was undergoing major personal stress and mental health issues at the time; Robinson was given a discharge, meaning that he would have no criminal record, but he volunteered for some time at the Burnaby Wildlife Centre as part of a public service commitment.
 He terminated his candidacy and was replaced by his longtime constituency assistant Bill Siksay, who won the election.

-Robinson was subsequently diagnosed as suffering from cyclothymia, a form of bipolar disorder, and began to speak as an activist on mental health issues.
+Robinson was subsequently diagnosed with cyclothymia, a form of bipolar disorder, and began to speak as an activist on mental health issues.

 Robinson attempted a comeback and ran as an NDP candidate in the 2006 federal election, challenging Liberal MP Hedy Fry in the riding of Vancouver Centre.
 Despite an improved result for the NDP provincewide, Fry easily won reelection in her riding, where the NDP vote fell by 3.6 per cent.

-In the 2019 Canadian General Election Robinson was nominated as the NDP candidate in Burnaby North Seymour, he faced Liberal incumbent Terry Beech.
-Robinson lost by 1,560 votes to the Liberal incumbent.
+In the 2019 Canadian General Election Robinson was nominated as the NDP candidate in Burnaby North—Seymour, where he faced Liberal incumbent Terry Beech and lost by 1,560 votes.

 Post-political career

 Since leaving politics, Robinson was employed by the British Columbia Government and Service Employees' Union as an arbitrator and advocate.
 He also served on the NDP's federal executive as co-chair of the party's LGBT Committee.

 Robinson took a position in 2007 with the global trade union federation Public Services International in Switzerland, where he moved with his partner Max Riveron.
 He led PSI's work on a range of issues including climate change, pensions, and trade.
 In 2009, he was co-chair of the International LGBT Human Rights Conference in Copenhagen, and received an award from the Conseil québécois des gais et lesbiennes for his human rights activism.

 He served as a consultant with the Global Fund to Fight AIDS, Tuberculosis and Malaria, coordinating their parliamentary relations.
 He retired from the organization when he reached its mandatory retirement age of 65.

-In 2020-2021, Robinson was the J.S.
+In 2020–21, Robinson was the J.S.
 Woodsworth resident scholar at Simon Fraser University.
-The position was named after the former CCF leader and MP J.S.
-Woodsworth.
+The position was named after the former CCF leader and MP J. S. Woodsworth.

+In the 2026 New Democratic Party leadership election, Robinson supported Avi Lewis.